Adam Smith Foundation

-This article concerns the Adam Smith Foundation based in the state of Missouri in the United States, as opposed to the Adam Smith Foundation based at the University of Glasgow in Scotland.

 The Adam Smith Foundation is a 501(c)(4) conservative advocacy organization in Jefferson City, Missouri.
-In 2007, it received its exempt organization status from the IRS and now brings in $348,750 in annual inc that focuses on the issues of right to work, education reform, balanced budget amendment, judicial reform, and tax reform.

-Organization
+The foundation was formed to promote conservative principles and peoples liberties all while going through public communication and a grassroots mobilization.

 The Adam Smith Foundation was formed as a nonprofit corporation in the State of Missouri on February 21, 2007.
 Jo Mannies, in a blog entry in the St. Louis Post Dispatch, noted that the organization was founded by a group of Missouri Republican activists.

 The President of the Adam Smith Foundation is William Clark "Buddy" Hardin IV of St. Charles, Missouri.
-The Twitter handle for the Adam Smith Foundation is @adamsmithfndn.

-Objectives
+History

+Founding

+In 2007, it received its exempt organization status from the IRS and now brings in $348,750 in annual income that focuses on the issues of right to work, education reform, balanced budget amendment, judicial reform, and tax reform.

 Judicial Reform

 The Adam Smith Foundation opposes the process by which Missouri's appellate judges are appointed, believing it gives too much influence to plaintiffs' attorneys.
 This process is known as the "Missouri Nonpartisan Court Plan," and the Missouri Plan.
 Shortly after its launch the Foundation sponsored a series of radio ads and billboards critical of the Missouri Plan method for the nonpartisan selection of judges.